Claims to travel the length of Africa have been questioned

 “Comparing it to Russ Cook’s race in Africa where he had several days off, I think comparing a half marathon to a full marathon is a bit of a stretch in itself,” he said.

-‘So for me it’s not about drawing attention to myself but putting things on the right scale so that runners can understand where the maximum limits are in ultrarunning.
+‘So for me it’s not regarding drawing attention to myself but putting things on the right scale so that runners can understand where the maximum limits are in ultrarunning.
 And hopefully that will inspire.’

 With the support of millions of followers on social media, Hearst Geyser arrived in Ras Angela, the northernmost point of Tunisia, and was greeted by people who came to meet him.

 Under the name of Project Africa, Mr Cook has raised more than £700,000 for two charities, The Running Charity and Sandblast, the latter a UK-registered charity which works with indigenous peoples in Western Sahara.
-Raising awareness about the Saharawi people.
+Raising awareness regarding the Saharawi people.

 “We have met incredible people in each country who have welcomed us with love and kindness,” he wrote.
 Human emotion is a beautiful thing.